vanilla/docs/content/help/addons/ranks/using-ranks-to-defeat-spam-or-abuse.md

 ---
-title: Using Ranks to Defeat Spam or Abuse
+title: "Using Ranks to Defeat Spam or Abuse"
 categories: ["Features", "Addons", "Ranks"]
 ---